Scriptnotes: Mazin acts lazy and August does all the work

-Mazin tells anecdotes about himself that emphasize how he is lazy, unprepared, and frequently late.
-In contrast, August appears productive, organized, and punctual.
+Craig tells anecdotes about himself that emphasize how he is lazy, unprepared, and frequently late.
+In contrast, John appears productive, organized, and punctual.

 John August as robot

-In line with their personas of Mazin being the lazy one and August being the organized one, plus knowledgeable about technology, Mazin mocks August by calling him a robot.
-This includes accusations that August has no emotions and no heart.
+In line with their personas of Mazin being the lazy one and August being the organized one, plus knowledgeable about technology, Craig mocks John by calling him a robot.
+This includes accusations that John has no emotions and no heart.

 Segue Man

-Mazin is the more emotionally expressive of the two podcasts hosts.
-When Mazin delivers impassioned speeches, August will typically agree with Mazin on content and then transition into the next item on the agenda.
-Because of August's focus on pacing and transitions during the show, Mazin has christened August "Segue Man."
+Craig is the more emotionally expressive of the two podcasts hosts.
+When he delivers impassioned speeches, John will typically agree with him on content and then transition into the next item on the agenda.
+Because of John's focus on pacing and transitions during the show, Craig has christened John "Segue Man."

 Sexy Craig

-Mazin's deep-throated alter ego appears multiple times in the Scriptnotes catalogue; brought on by August's accidental double entendres.
-"Sexy Craig" is a master of the love-making arts and at making August notably uncomfortable.
+Craig's deep-throated alter ego appears multiple times in the Scriptnotes catalogue; brought on by John's accidental double entendres.
+"Sexy Craig" is a master of the love-making arts and at making John notably uncomfortable.

 Stuart

 For five years up to episode 259, Stuart Friedel was August's assistant, and the producer and original editor of the podcast.
 With the exception of episode 259, Friedel's voice was never heard on the podcast.
-The hosts would frequently talk about him, and the work that he did for the show, including reading and selecting scripts for the Three Page Challenge.
+The hosts would frequently talk about Stuart, and the work that he did for the show, including reading and selecting scripts for the Three Page Challenge.